JetBrains/intellij-sdk-docs/reference_guide/intellij_artifacts.md

 Platform are hosted at the bintray repository.
 These artifacts should not be used directly, but a link to this repository should be added to pom.xml/build.gradle files if individual modules from the IntelliJ Platform Artifacts Repository are used.

-### How to Use the IntelliJ Platform Artifacts Repository
+## How to Use the IntelliJ Platform Artifacts Repository
+Artifacts in the repositories are utilized by adding information to a project's build.gradle file.
+See the [gradle-intellij-plugin](https://github.com/JetBrains/gradle-intellij-plugin) for more information about Gradle support.

-There are two steps to using the repository:
+There are two types of information needed to use a repository:
-1. Add the corresponding repository URL to a Maven or Gradle script.
+1. Specify the corresponding repository URL for the artifact.
 2. Specify the Maven coordinates for the artifact.

-#### Add the Repository URL
+### Add the Repository URL
 The corresponding URL for the desired artifact needs to be added to a Maven or Gradle script:
 * For release or EAP versions, use https://www.jetbrains.com/intellij-repository/releases
 * For snapshot or EAP snapshots, use https://www.jetbrains.com/intellij-repository/snapshots
 * For dependencies of individual modules from the IntelliJ Platform, use https://jetbrains.bintray.com/intellij-third-party-dependencies

-#### Specify the Artifact
+### Specify the Artifact
 Describing the desired artifact is done with Maven coordinates:
 * Cross-platform zip distributions of IntelliJ Platform artifacts:
   * groupId = com.jetbrains.intellij.idea